google/WebFundamentals/src/content/en/fundamentals/performance/optimizing-content-efficiency/automating-image-optimization/index.md

 **ShortPixel** — Another option that can be used stand-alone or with Cache Enabler, also at a cost, is ShortPixel.
-In its stand alone use [ShortPixel](https://shortpixel.com) can add &lt;picture&gt; tag that usually can serve the right type of image depending on the browser.
+In its stand alone use [ShortPixel](https://shortpixel.com) can add a &lt;picture&gt; tag that usually can serve the right type of image depending on the browser.
 You can optimize up to 100 images a month for free.

 **Compressing Animated GIFs and why `<video>` is better**